bilfeldt/laravel-correlation-id/README.md

 }
 ```

-Alternatively if you do not wanna share all the global log context, simply fetch the IDs from the `request()` helper using the macros described above:
+Alternatively if you do not want to share all the global log context, simply fetch the IDs from the `request()` helper using the macros described above:

 ```php
 // app/Exceptions/Handler.php